Inline configuration editor in Alumio

 Note: To collapse the popup, you can use the “Escape” keybind on your keyboard.

-Let’s say you continue building your Route, however, want to add some transformers and test them before you run the Route.
+Let’s say you continue building your Route and want to add some transformers and test them before you run the Route.
 To do this, the following actions take place:

 Step 1: Click on the “Manage transformers” button under the list of transformers attached to the corresponding Route.